 Tips to prevent CO poisoning include:

 If you or a loved one experiences any of the above symptoms, call 911 or get to an emergency room as soon as possible.
-The emergency rooms at HSHS St. Joseph’s Hospital in Breese and Highland and HSHS Holy Family Hospital are open 24/7 to provide expert care when you need it most:
+The St. Mary’s emergency room, 1800 E. Lake Shore Dr., is open 24/7 to provide care.

 For more information about CO poisoning and prevention tips, visit the Centers for Disease Control and Prevention website.